denleduc/winter/README.md

 ## Issues
 - On PC, when resizing the window, there is sometimes a white bar at the bottom.
 I know the reason why but haven't found a solution.
+- Images should really be smaller (filesize)
+- I'll add credits to the resources I used asap

 ## Screenshots